Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-I mean, They're they're just here.
+I mean, they're just here.

-And I was I was so appalled yesterday because they showed the mother of this child, you know, and everyone and yester uh when it first happened Saturday, the news was there.
+And I was so appalled yesterday because they showed the mother of this child, you know, and everyone.

-Well, they couldn't get to him, they couldn't process the crime scene because people were rioting then.
+They couldn't process the crime scene because people were rioting then.

-The police came in and were trying to do their job and they wouldn't let them.
+The police came in and were trying to do their job, and they wouldn't let them.

-You know, the it's a matter of respect.
+You know, it's a matter of respect.

-Until people respect themselves and what they're doing and want to work to better themselves, it's not going to change, no matter who's in the U.S. Do you believe do you believe the old adage that behavior is learned?
+Until people respect themselves and what they're doing and want to work to better themselves, it's not going to change no matter who's in the middle of the day.

 Yes.